CodeIntelligenceTesting/ci-fuzz-cli-tutorials/example-projects/simple-setup/cmake/README.md

-# cifuzz CMake example
+## Project Description

-This is a simple CMake based project, already configured with **cifuzz**.
-It should quickly produce a finding, but slow enough to see the progress of the fuzzer.
+This is a simple CMake project configured with **cifuzz** and hasone Fuzz Test.

-You can start the fuzzing with
+## Run

 ```bash
 cifuzz run my_fuzz_test
 ```

+The Fuzz Test should trigger a Heap Buffer Overflow.

 ## Create regression test

 After you have discovered a finding, you may want to include this as part of a regression test.
-This can be done by building the fuzz test (my_fuzz_test) as a replayer binary.
+This can be done by building the Fuzz Test (`my_fuzz_test`) as a replayer binary.
 It is recommended to use the provided CMake user presets, which can be generated with `cifuzz integrate cmake`.

 ```bash